Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

 The row of buttons has a button for each possible value of the picklist field.
 The picklist item currently assigned to the task's field is highlighted in the button row.
 Clicking another button on the button row changes the task's picked value to that.
+Color the row of buttons for the Task Handler and the Task Status based on their related colors

 If no task is selected, the Task Details Window will be empty.
 Any changes done inside the Task Details Window will be saved to the Task object's record that is being shown.